 DEFP is a simple distributed algorithm based on DFP.
 The key idea is to let the nodes that forwarded fake packets earlier have a higher chance to forward fake packets in the future.
 In particular, if a node u forwarded a fake packet to another node v in the past, then it forwards the next fake packet received to v with a higher probability.
-The node uses a lottery scheduling algorithm [22] to choose the next node to forward the fake packet to.
+The node uses a lottery scheduling algorithm [23] to choose the next node to forward the fake packet to.
 In this algorithm (see Figure 4), a node assigns tickets to each of its neighbor nodes.
 It chooses the next node to forward a fake packet to based on the number of tickets assigned to the neighbor nodes.
 A neighbor node with more tickets assigned has the higher probability of being chosen.
 In the beginning, all neighbor nodes are assigned one ticket.
 When the node chooses a neighbor node as the next node for forwarding a fake packet, it increments that node's tickets by k.
 This way, after a node has forwarded a fake packet to one of its neighbor nodes, it will continue to forward other fake packets to the same neighbor node with higher and higher probability.
 If an area of nodes receive fake packets, they are more likely to process more and more fake packets in the future.
 This will turn that area into a hot spot.
 It is also very easy to destroy current hot spots and reconstruct new hot spots at different places.
-For example, sensor nodes just reset the value of tickets to 1 when they receive a broadcast message from base station, and then start to build hot spots from beginning.
-To find an area is a hot spot, adversary needs to observe traffic in that area for a long time, and that will delay her to find location of base station.
+For example, sensor nodes just reset the value of tickets to 1 when they receive a broadcast message from base station, and then start to build hot spots from the beginning.
+A patient attacker can wait at a hot spot until the communication pattern changes.
+While this will allow the attacker to determine that he was at a fake hot spot, it does not provide any other information about the possible location of the base station.
+Furthermore, waiting for long time at a fake hot spot will add more delay to finding the location of the base station.